 The Statkraft Group pursues a tax strategy that is principled, transparent and sustainable.
 It is approved by the Board of Directors and published on our external website.
-The tax strategy is regularly evaluated by Statkraft's Group Tax Department, and any amendments to the tax strategy are presented to the BoD for review and approval.
+The tax strategy is regularly evaluated by Statkraft's Group Tax Department, and any amendments to the tax strategy are presented to the Board of Directors for review and approval.